-The Department of Anthropology operates three research/teaching labs: the Archaeology Lab (DSC 19), the Human Osteology Lab (DSC 207), and the Visual Anthropology Lab (GLC 9S).
-In addition to equipment and research space, these labs offer students access to collections in North Americana archaeology, zooarchaeology, human osteology, human evolution casts, and Africa and China ethnographic materials.
+The Department of Anthropology operates two research/teaching labs: the Archaeology Lab (DSC 19) and the Human Osteology Lab (DSC 207).
+In addition to equipment and research space, these labs offer students access to collections in North American archaeology, zooarchaeology, human osteology, human evolution casts, and Africa and China ethnographic materials.
 Monthly meetings of the Maya Society of Minnesota during the academic year bring nationally- and internationally-recognized speakers to Hamline's campus.
 Students have opportunities to interact directly with them and often become active in this organization.
 Donors to the Anthropology Department have created a research fund to support student and faculty activities.
 Anthropology majors can apply for these funds in order to attend conferences, travel, and pay for research expenses.
-Department faculty also work closely with the Minnesota Indian Affairs Council, the Minnesota Historical Society, the Minnesota Office of State Archaeologists, the Minnesota Bureau of Criminal Apprehension, and US Fish & Wildlife Service.
-Anthropology majors are able to work on grant and contract funded research and applied anthropology project with these organizations.
+The Hamline University Anthropological Society is an active, student-led organization that meets bi-weekly to advance community and interest in anthropology.
+In addition to field trips, film screenings, and an annual social sciences and humanities research night, the society also regularly funds student travel to national conferences.